yachty66/call-ai-backend/README.md

 # call-ai-backend

 ## product:

-- get a number from twillio
-- import number into vapi
 - choose a german voice on vapi
 - make a call agent on vapi for fopr appointent making like:
     Bot: "Autohaus Müller, wie kann ich Ihnen helfen?"